We take a look at the five best penalty takers of all time in the world of football.

 Spanish legend Mendieta is included as the former Valencia midfielder was renowned for his spot-kick prowess, but who joins him on our list?
-With apologies to the likes of Steven Gerrard, Cristiano Ronaldo, Zlatan Ibrahmovic and Zinedine Zidane, here's our top five penalty-takers of all time.
+With apologies to the likes of Steven Gerrard, Cristiano Ronaldo, Zlatan Ibrahmovic and Zinedine Zidane, here are our top five penalty-takers of all time.

 The definition of a one-club man, Totti is Roma's greatest-ever player and top-scorer following a glittering 25-year professional career with the Italian capital club.
 Amongst other trophies, he helped them win Serie A and two Coppa Italias, is the second-highest scorer of all time in Italian league history with 250 goals, and is the sixth-highest scoring Italian in all competitions with 316 goals.